M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Leave the console app running as it is and send some more messages as described in the above step.

-1. If you like, you can jump back into the Azure Portal in the Message to Device blade and add message properties and click the "Send Message" button - the message properties should be emitted in the running Device Simulator console app.
+1. If you've time... you can jump back into the Azure Portal in the Message to Device blade and add message properties and click the "Send Message" button - the message properties should be emitted in the running Device Simulator console app.

 ### Invoke Device Direct Method